richardbrodie/fitreader/README.md

  Some things to watch out for:

- - speed is recorded as m/s in my files, rather than kph as one might expect.
+ - speed is recorded as m/s, rather than kph as one might expect.

 ## Development